 Individual debt instruments issued by the World Bank are not direct obligations of any government.
 However, World Bank debt instruments are collectively backed by the capital commitments of its member countries.
 This is one of the reasons why rating agencies and other members of the financial community often refer to the World Bank as a "quasi-sovereign" issuer.
 The World Bank has a AAA-rating from Moody´s and S&P.

-At the present time, the World Bank has 188 sovereign shareholders of which more than two-thirds hold an investment grade credit rating.
-The five largest shareholders include the United States (16.51% of total subscribed capital), Japan (9.72%), Germany (4.84%), France (4.33%), and the United Kingdom (4.33%).
-Of the World Bank's total subscribed capital of US$205.4 billion, US$193 billion is callable capital.
+At the present time, the World Bank has 188 sovereign shareholders.
+The largest shareholders include the United States (16.05% of total subscribed capital), Japan (8.94%), China (5.76%), Germany (4.73%), and France and the United Kingdom (with 4.22% each).
+Of the World Bank's total subscribed capital of US$223.2 billion, US$209.8 billion is callable capital.
 This latter capital can only be called from our shareholders for the purpose of satisfying claims by World Bank debt holders or meeting certain guarantee obligations.
 Over the course of its 60-year history, the World Bank has never made a capital call.

 The World Bank has been rated AAA, the highest possible rating available, for more than 50 years by the major credit rating agencies.
 This quality assessment is confirmed by the capital markets which have been welcoming World Bank debt instruments since the issuance of the first World Bank bond in 1947.